Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Discussion

 The most intuitive assumption would be that exposing a molecular representation learner to non-molecular graphs would hinder its performance.
-Instead the \method-Social and \method-All models out-perform the \method-Chem model almost all molecular datasets under fine-tuning.
-This holds true for varied pre-training regimes and model backbones (see Tables~\ref{tab:graphcl-node-transfer},~\ref{tab:graphcl-edge-transfer} and \ref{tab:chem-backbones-features} in the Supplemental Material).
+Instead the \method-Social and \method-All models out-perform the \method-Chem model on almost all molecular datasets under fine-tuning.
+This holds true for varied pre-training regimes and model backbones (see Tables~\ref{tab:graphcl-node-transfer},~\ref{tab:graphcl-edge-transfer} and \ref{tab:chem-backbones-features} in the Appendix).
 This shows potential for future work using \method.
 Pre-training on graphs could be possible through data scale and diversity in-general, instead of within a specific domain.
 This has clear parallels to the current trends in generalised pre-training in other fields \cite{Myers2024FoundationImpacts,Wang2023InternImage:Convolutions}.

-Similarly one might expect that including node and edge features during fine-tuning (or supervised training of a non-pretrained model) would likely lead to these domain-specific models out-performing all-domain models.
+Similarly one might expect that including node and edge features during supervised training of a non-pretrained model would likely lead to these domain-specific models out-performing our \method multi-domain models.
 Our results instead show that performance is both superior and more consistent from our all-domain model on featured molecular graphs, with performance increasing compared to the same model on non-featured graphs.

-This allows models, after using \method, to be transferred to arbitrary tasks on graph structures, without the inherent costs of LLM-based approaches \cite{Liu2023OneTasks}.
+In comparison to other generalist graph approaches, \method models perform strongly, including against science-aimed LLM models many orders of magnitude larger in both training data and cost of use.
+This allows models, after using \method, to be transferred to arbitrary tasks on graph structures, without the inherent costs of LLM-based approaches.

+We extend, using techniques from this work, GCC models to include domain features.
+Here pre-trained GCC encoders show consistently negative transfer.
+This indicates that GCC's use of positional encodings as node and edge features during pre-training actively inhibits their ability to use the information from domain features, which in most applications of graph models are essential for strong performance. \method models, in contrast, show large performance increases when domain features are included during downstream fine-tuning compared to when domain features are not included.
+Positive transfer is at least as common with these features included as when they are not.